 Chinese cultures follow the lunar calendar, which tracks the moon’s movement, while Western cultures follow the Gregorian calendar, a solar calendar.
 The number of days in a lunar year is a bit shorter, generally from 353 to 355 days, while the solar calendar accounts for 365 days, the revolution of the Earth around the sun.
 With the lunar calendar, every three years, there is a leap month to keep everything in sync.

 In the Chinese zodiac, each year is represented by an animal.
 So, how do you know what year of what animal it is?
 The calendar has a 60-year cycle, which is split into five smaller 12-year periods.
 Each year in the smaller 12-year cycle represents one of the 12 animals, and once the 12-year period has ended, a new cycle begins.
-The year 2023 is the Year of the Rabbit, which the Chinese zodiac predicts will be a peaceful, lucky time for all the animal signs.
+The year 2024 marks the Year of the Dragon, the only mythical creature and the most powerful sign in the Chinese zodiac.
+The Year of the Dragon is considered particularly special, symbolizing health, strength, and good fortune.

 Chinese New Year is the most important Chinese holiday that was first noted in the Shang Dynasty (1600–1046 BC).
 It began as a celebration to welcome spring and was later on recognized as a public holiday in 1914.
 But, the height of the Cultural Revolution in the 1960s put a halt to the festivities.
 The public holiday was later reinstated and remains one of the most significant festival periods.